Study: Majority of capital area's coronavirus cases have been asymptomatic

 Based on the study and state data, Ochsner says 9.7 percent of residents in the Greater Baton Rouge region had contracted the virus by Aug.
 2.

 Additionally, Black residents had the highest rate of past infections, at 7.5 percent.
-White and Hispanic populations had past infections rates of 1.8 and 1.6 percent.
+White and Hispanic populations had past infection rates of 1.8 and 1.6 percent.

+"It was a two-fold higher prevalence among African-Americans than whites.
+The other thing we saw in Baton Rouge is Hispanics are also bearing a disproportionate burden in the Baton Rouge Area," Dr. Leo Seoane said.

+With the high number of people who showed no symptoms, doctors are once again urging the importance of wearing masks, social distancing, and following proper hand washing guidelines.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.